aragon/osx-plugin-template-foundry/README.md

 Nodes like `when` and `given` can be nested without limitations.

-Then use `make` to automatically sync the described branches into solidity test files.
+Then use `make sync-tests` to automatically sync the described branches into solidity test files.

 ```sh
 $ make